Emmochka/ERLatin102/quiz3.md

 Part 1.
 For each word in the following phrases, list the forms the dictionary entry gives you for the word:

-for a noun, nominative singular, genitive singular and gender for an adjective, two or three forms: for a one-ending adjective, masculine nominative singular and masculine genitive singular for a two-ending adjective, masculine/feminine nominative singular, neuter nominative singular for a three-ending adjective, masculine, feminine and neuter nominative singular
+For a noun, nominative singular, genitive singular and gender;
+for an adjective, two or three forms: for a one-ending adjective, masculine nominative singular and masculine genitive singular, for a two-ending adjective, masculine/feminine nominative singular, neuter nominative singular, for a three-ending adjective, masculine, feminine and neuter nominative singular.

 uno die
+> Unus, una, unum.
+>

 totum stercus